-Additional information regarding special education is available from the school district in a companion document titled Parent's Guide to the Admission, Review, and Dismissal Process.
+Additional information regarding special education is available from the school district in a companion document titled Parent's Guide to the Admission, Review, and Dismissal Process (https://fw.escapps.net/Display Portal/publications).

 Contact Person for Special Education Referrals

 The designated contact person regarding options for a student experiencing learning difficulties or regarding a referral for an initial evaluation for special education services can be completed at the campus where you child attends.
 However, for Child Find or referral questions, please contact: